cooperka/eslint-config-cooperka/README.md

   ]
 ```

-You shouldn't need anything other than the above, though depending on
+That's all you need!

-what other libraries you're using you may want to set `env` and/or `globals`, e.g. for React Native:
+Depending on what other libraries you're using, you may also want to set things like `env` and `globals`.
+Here's a common additional config for React Native:

 ```js
   "env": {